The relevant provisions in the Employment Act 1955 (“EA 1955“) governing pregnancy and maternity can be found in Part IX of the EA 1955.

 (2) Subject to subsection (1), where the service of a female employee is terminated with wages in lieu of notice at any time during the period of four months immediately preceding her confinement, she shall, in computing the period of her employment for the purposes of this Part, be deemed to have been employed as if she had been given due notice instead of wages in lieu thereof.

 Conditions contrary to Part void

 43. Any condition in a contract of service whereby a female employee relinquishes or is deemed to relinquish any right under this Part shall be void and of no effect and the right conferred under this Part shall be deemed to be substituted for such condition.

 44. Every employer shall keep a register, in a form to be prescribed by the Minister by regulations made under this Act, of all payments made to female employees under this Part and of such other matters incidental thereto as may be prescribed by such regulations.

 Application of this Part irrespective of wages of female employee 44A.
 Notwithstanding paragraph 1 of the First Schedule, this Part extends to every female employee who is employed under a contract of service irrespective of her wages.”

-In the event such a ministerial order is issued, all female employees (regardless of wages) will be entitled to 98 days maternity leave.
+With effect from 1st January 2023, all female employees (regardless of wages) will be entitled to 98 days maternity leave.